 - Make meaningful contributions to their host organizations.

 IT’S EASY TO GET STARTED

 The Launch program offers business partners a robust support system for internship supervisors and students alike.
 Denver Public Schools staff will assist employers with intern selection.
 Additionally, DPS will provide case management services and logistical support to students throughout the program.
 Students will be well prepared to thrive in their internships because of the industry coursework they have received through their DPS CareerConnect pathway, as well as the job readiness training and ongoing coaching that is included in the Launch program.
 Download a printable info sheet about Launch.
 Business partners are asked to contribute a student support fee for a maximum amount of $1,200 per intern.
 These funds will be used exclusively for intern financial awards and transportation cost.
 Please contact Olivia Barraza Kee for more details or check out the Launch Internship Program Get Started Guide

 YOUR COMPANY WILL BENEFIT

 Through DPS CareerConnect, students bring industry knowledge and contribute to your business operations.
 And when you engage with DPS CareerConnect students, you are building your company’s future talent pipeline!
-80% of business partners report that students are doing productive work within the first 2 weeks of the internship and 98% would recommend the program to co-workers and friends.
+The majority of Launch business partners report that students are doing productive work within the first 2 weeks of the internship and 95-100% would recommend the program to co-workers and friends.